wtjerry/haskell_firstSteps/README.md

 Either a b
 ```

-They all kind of look differnt.
+They all kind of look different.
 Lets look at their kinds: (:k in ghci)
 ```
 Integer :: *
 Maybe   :: * -> *